NHSDigital/NRLF/README.md

 source nrlf.sh
 ```

-This will enable the `nrlf` commands assuming all the prerequisites above are installed.
+This will enable the `nrlf` commands.

 ## Login to AWS

-Ensure you have been added to the NRLF accounts!

 To login to AWS, use:

 ```shell
 nrlf aws reset-creds
 ```

 To ensure you werent logged into a previous session

 ```shell
 nrlf aws login <env> <mfa token>
 ```

 The env options are `dev, mgmt, test and prod`

 This reads the `~/.aws/config` file.
 You will need to ensure the config file is setup correctly - see [Developer Onboarding](https://nhsd-confluence.digital.nhs.uk/display/CLP/NRLF+-+Developer+Onboarding).